 9) Find out about three career opportunities in personal fitness.
 Pick one and find out the education, training, and experience required for this profession.
 Discuss what you learned with your counselor, and explain why this profession might interest you.

 Personal trainers help to increase their clients’ overall levels of fitness.
 They’re tasked with prescribing exercise plans, motivating clients, and providing feedback.
-To become a personal trainer you’ll need to be accredited, meaning that you’ll need to receive a certification that proves your competency.
+To become a personal trainer you’ll need to be accredited, meaning that you’ll need to receive a certification (like ACE or NASM) that proves your competency.

 I’m sure you’ve taken a PE class at school!
 A physical education teacher must create a curriculum to teach their students about health and fitness.
 They’re also tasked with supervising activities and making sure that no one gets hurt.

-To be hired for the position, most PE teachers need at least a bachelor’s degree in either education or a fitness-related field.
+To be hired for the position, most PE teachers need at least a bachelor’s degree in either education or a fitness-related field, plus a state teaching license.
 They should also have a strong knowledge of teaching methods, and a desire to work with young people.

 A dietitian is an expert in human nutrition and diet.
 These individuals provide consultations and often work with medical clinics, community wellness programs, or food-service groups.
 Unlike nutritionists, dietitians require a degree and healthcare license to operate.